 To claim the full amount of the American opportunity tax credit, you must have a modified adjusted gross income of $80,000 or less, or $160,000 or less if you’re married and filing jointly.
 The allowable amount of the credit falls as your MAGI rises.
 Once you top $90,000 — or $180,000 if you’re married and filing jointly — you’re no longer eligible for the credit.

 2. Saver’s Tax Credit

-The saver’s tax credit — formally known as the retirement savings contributions credit — is designed to help lower-income families contribute to retirement plans.
+The saver’s credit — formally known as the retirement savings contributions credit — is designed to help lower-income families contribute to retirement plans.
 If you qualify, this credit essentially pays you to put money in your retirement account.
-You can write off the first $2,000 of contributions you make to a qualified retirement plan — and a wide range of retirement accounts will qualify, from a 401k to a traditional or Roth IRA.
+You can write off the first $2,000 of contributions — $4,000 for married couples filing jointly — you make to a qualified retirement plan, such as a 401(k) or a traditional or Roth individual retirement account.

 Whether you can claim the credit depends on your income and filing status.
 To qualify, you must not be a full-time student or be claimed as a dependent on someone else’s tax return.
-You must also be 18 years of age or older.
+You must also be at least 18 years old.

 The adjusted gross income limits for claiming the saver’s credit are as follows:

 - Married and filing jointly: $65,000 for tax year 2020